Weld Type and Weld Joint Configuration

 • Overhead.

-Figure 22 demonstrates the four positions for fillet welds, grooved butt welds, and pipe welds.
+Figure 22 below demonstrates the four positions for fillet welds, grooved butt welds, and pipe welds.
 While practicing welding in these positions, you should note how

 gravity affects the molten weld pools.
 In addition to this, heat distribution also varies with each position.
 These factors make the skills needed for each position distinct.